grosser/record_activities/README.markdown

 Problem
 =======
- - Activity loggin should not invole the controller
+ - Activity loggin should not involve the controller
  - Activity loggin should be dead-simple

 Solution